A game engine for weekend warriors…

 Design and Animate Levels within Xcode!

-Gone are the days of thinking in terms of “tiles” and designing your levels outside of Xcode.
-As of Xcode 7, you can now use the Scene Editor to completely design AND animate levels.
+Xcode’s amazing Scene Editor allows you to completely design AND animate levels.
 So if you want a shredding saw to chop players in half, you can rotate and move it using the Scene Editors timeline.
 Animations can be looped, making it the perfect solution for level animations.

 The scene can also simulate many physics interactions without ever having to build the app.
 So arrange an Ammo Drop for a player and see where it will ultimately end up.